 - CON: Ethnic hierarchies

 Expats from different regions seem to receive varying degrees of treatment and pay.
-Specific countries and ethnicities are often assigned particular roles, with Western expats tending to occupy more managerial positions while nationals from, say, India and the Philippines are hired into the production side of things.
+Specific countries and ethnicities are often assigned particular roles, with Western expats tending to occupy more managerial positions while nationals from, say, India and the Philippines are hired on the production side of things.

 Accommodation in Riyadh